TomPiccio/DSL_2024/HW02/HW02-1-DecadeCounter/README.md

 ## Description

 The Decade Counter counts the number of positive edges of the clock after `reset` has been turned to `0` using the `count` variable with a maximum of `4b1001`.
-After counting to `4b1001`, `ten` will turn to 1.
+After counting to `4b1001`, `ten` will turn to 1 and go back to 0 after the overflow.

 ## Simulation Waveform
 ![Figure 1: Testbench Results](https://github.com/TomPiccio/DSL_2024/blob/main/HW02/HW02-1-DecadeCounter/DecadeCounter_Results.png)